For information on all NYU summer programs, visit www.nyu.edu/summer.

 SUMMER AT WASHINGTON SQUARE

 The College of Arts and Science offers a full range of courses in the summer.
-Over 500 arts and science courses are given on campus in the summer, in subjects ranging from social sciences to natural sciences to humanities.
+Over 400 arts and science courses are given on campus in the summer, in subjects ranging from social sciences to natural sciences to humanities.
 Qualified students may also enroll in courses open to undergraduates in the Graduate School of Arts and Science.
 The summer program is divided into two six-week sessions, and students may register for one or both sessions.
-Please visit www.nyu.edu/summer for more information.
+Please visit

 First-year and transfer students who have been accepted for the fall term at NYU may register for courses during the summer sessions.
 Interested students should contact the Office of Undergraduate Admissions to begin the process for enrolling in summer courses.
 They will then be referred to the College Advising Center for advisement and clearance.
 All students registered for at least one course are guaranteed housing.

-The College of Arts and Science (CAS) runs several summer away programs.
-Most programs are six weeks in duration.
+The College of Arts and Science (CAS) runs several summer abroad programs.
+Most programs are six weeks in duration; there are also three- and four-week programs.
 Led by a member of the distinguished Faculty of Arts and Science, each program meets specific academic goals in the study of the art, architecture, history, politics, language, or literature of the region.
-The specialized summer programs allow students to pursue concentrated work in creative writing (Florence and Paris), journalism (Ghana), and urban design (London).
+Specialized summer programs allow students to pursue concentrated work in creative writing (Florence and Paris), journalism (Ghana), and urban design (London).
 Study tours and weekend excursions are an integral part of each program.
+Program availability may vary from year to year.
 Admissions and curriculum information is available at www.nyu.edu/summer/abroad/cas.
 A priority application deadline is specified for each program.
-Since some programs fill very quickly, applying before this deadline is strongly encouraged.
+Since some programs fill very quickly, applying

 - Summer in Athens